Harrison County, Texas: Early history

-Settlement by immigrants from the United States (US) began during the 1830s in the territory of present-day Harrison County.
+Settlement by immigrants from the United States began during the 1830s in the territory of present-day Harrison County.
 In 1835, the Mexican authorities granted a dozen land grants to U.S. immigrants.
 After the Texas Revolution, the Congress of the Texas Republic established Harrison County in 1839, formed from Shelby County.
 Harrison County was named for Texas revolutionary Jonas Harrison.
 The county was organized in 1842.
-The county's area was reduced in 1846, as territory was taken to establish Panola and Upshur counties.
+The county's area was reduced in 1846, as territory was taken to establish Panola and Upshur Counties.
 Marshall was founded in 1841 and was designated as the county seat in 1842.

 The area was settled predominantly by planters from the Southern United States, who developed this area for cotton plantations and brought enslaved African Americans with them for labor, or purchased them at regional markets.
 The planters repeated much of their culture and society here.
-East Texas was the location of most of the cotton plantations in the state and, correspondingly, of most of the enslaved African Americans.
-Most of the fourteen Black-majority, plantation counties were located in East Texas.
+East Texas was the location of most of the cotton plantations in the state, and correspondingly, of most of the enslaved African Americans.
+Most of the 14 black-majority, plantation counties were located in East Texas.
 By 1850, landowners in Harrison County held more slaves than in any other county in Texas until the end of the Civil War.
 The census of 1860 counted 8,746 slaves in Harrison County, 59% of the county's total population.
 In 1861, the county's voters (who were exclusively white males and mostly upper class) overwhelmingly supported secession from the United States.